Features FAQ Blog

 How many grams is 1 cup of flour?

-One cup of all-purpose flour weighs approximately 120 grams when measured with the spoon-and-level method.
-Bread flour and whole wheat flour are slightly heavier at about 130 grams per cup, while cake flour is lighter at around 115 grams.
+One cup of all-purpose flour weighs approximately 120 grams when measured with the spoon-and-level method (King Arthur standard).
+Bread flour is the same at 120 grams per cup, while whole wheat flour is slightly lighter at 113 grams.
+Cake flour is around 115 grams.
 If you scoop flour directly from the bag, you can easily add 20–30 grams of extra flour, which is why weighing is always more reliable.

 Why do different sources give different cup-to-gram values?